vinceanalytics/vince/docs/3-stats.md

 The API accepts GET requests with query parameters and returns standard HTTP responses along with a JSON-encoded body.
 All API requests must be made over HTTPS.
 Calls made over plain HTTP will fail.
 API requests without authentication will also fail.

-Each request must be authenticated with an [authToken](#authorization)y using the Bearer Token method.
+Each request must be authenticated with an [authToken](#authorization) using the Bearer Token method.

 ## Concepts